Transcranial Magnetic Stimulation as a Treatment of Depression and Other Psychiatric/Neurologic Disorders

 Interest in the use of transcranial magnetic stimulation as a treatment for depression was augmented by the development of a device that could deliver rapid, repetitive stimulation.
 Imaging studies had showed a decrease in activity of the left dorsolateral prefrontal cortex (DLPFC) in depressed patients, and early studies suggested that high frequency (e.g., 5–10 Hz) TMS of the left DLPFC had antidepressant effects.
 Low frequency (1–2 Hz) stimulation of the right DLPFC has also been investigated.
 The rationale for low frequency TMS is inhibition of right frontal cortical activity to correct the interhemispheric imbalance.
 A combination approach (bilateral stimulation) or deep stimulation with an H1 coil, are also being explored.
 In contrast to electroconvulsive therapy, transcranial magnetic stimulation does not require anesthesia and does not induce a convulsion.

-rTMS is also being tested as a treatment for a variety of other disorders including alcohol dependence, Alzheimer’s disease, neuropathic pain, obsessive-compulsive disorder (OCD), post-partum depression, depression associated with Parkinson’s disease, stroke, posttraumatic stress disorder, panic disorder, epilepsy,dysphagia, Tourette’s syndrome, schizophrenia, migraine, spinal cord injury, fibromyalgia, and tinnitus.
+Repetitive transcranial magnetic stimulation (rTMS) is also being tested as a treatment for a variety of other disorders including alcohol dependence, Alzheimer disease, neuropathic pain, obsessive-compulsive disorder (OCD), post-partum depression, depression associated with Parkinson’s disease, stroke, posttraumatic stress disorder, panic disorder, epilepsy, dysphagia, Tourette’s syndrome, schizophrenia, migraine, spinal cord injury, fibromyalgia, and tinnitus.
 (See Related Policies.)
 In addition to the potential for altering interhemispheric imbalance, it has been proposed that high frequency rTMS may facilitate neuroplasticity.

 Note: An FDA advisory panel met in January 2007 to determine if the risk to benefit profile for the NeoPulse was comparable to the risk to benefit profile of predicate electroconvulsive therapy (ECT) devices.
 The panel was not asked for a recommendation regarding the regulatory determination of substantial equivalence for this 510(k) submission.
-Materials presented at the Neurological Devices Panel meeting are posted online at: www.fda.gov/ohrms/dockets/ac/07/briefing/2007-4273b1_00-index.htm.
-A summary of the meeting is available online at: http://www.fda.gov/cdrh/panel/summary/neuro-012607.html
+Materials presented at the Neurological Devices Panel meeting are posted online at: http://www.fda.gov/ohrms/dockets/ac/07/briefing/2007-4273b1_14-bibliography-510kappendix24.pdf.
+Accessed January, 2015.

-The Blue Cross and Blue Shield Technology Evaluation Center (TEC) published an assessment of repetitive TMS (rTMS) for depression in 2009.
-(1) The TEC Assessment concluded that the available evidence did not permit conclusions regarding the effect of TMS on health outcomes.
+The Blue Cross and Blue Shield Technology Evaluation Center (TEC) published an assessment of repetitive TMS (rTMS) for depression in 2009, 2011 and 2013.
+(3-5) These TEC Assessments concluded that the available evidence did not permit conclusions regarding the effect of TMS on health outcomes.
 Limitations of the evidence included:

 High frequency rTMS of the left DLPFC for Treatment-Resistant Depression (TRD)

-The largest study (23 study sites) included in the meta-analysis was a double blind multicenter trial with 325 TRD patients randomized to daily sessions of high frequency active or sham rTMS (Monday to Friday for 6 weeks) of the left dorsolateral prefrontal cortex (DLPFC).
-(6) Treatment-resistant depression was defined as failure of at least one adequate course of antidepressant treatment.
+There is a large body of evidence for the use of rTMS in the treatment of depression.
+The largest study (23 study sites) to date is included in the meta-analysis was a double blind multicenter trial with 325 TRD patients randomized to daily sessions of high frequency active or sham rTMS (Monday to Friday for 6 weeks) of the left dorsolateral prefrontal cortex (DLPFC).
+(7) Treatment-resistant depression was defined as failure of at least one adequate course of antidepressant treatment.
 Patients had failed an average of 1.6 treatments in the current episode, with approximately half of the study population failing to benefit from at least 2 treatments.
 Loss to follow-up was similar in the 2 groups, with 301 (92.6%) patients completing at least one post-baseline assessment and an additional 8% of patients from both groups dropping out before the 4-week assessment.
 Intent-to-treat (ITT) analysis showed a trend favoring the active rTMS group in the primary outcome measure (2 points on the Montgomery-Asberg Depression Rating Scale [MADRS]; p = 0.057) and a modest (2-point) but significant improvement over sham treatment on the HAM-D. The authors reported that after 6 weeks of treatment the subjects in the active rTMS group were more likely to have achieved remission than the sham controls (14% vs. 5% respectively), although this finding is limited by loss-to-follow-up.

 Low frequency rTMS of the right DLPFC or Bilateral Stimulation for Treatment-Resistant Depression (TRD)